Infantino holds FIFA power as voters share World Cup wealth - NewsBreak

 Since Infantino’s first re-election in 2019, two of soccer’s biggest issues were FIFA wanting biennial World Cups and storied clubs wanting a European Super League.
 Both plans failed.

-Infantino pushed hard for more World Cups, a prospect that would directly challenge the European Championship and Copa América and also unsettled the Olympic world .
+Infantino pushed hard for more World Cups, a prospect that would directly challenge the European Championship and Copa América and also unsettle the Olympic world.
 While not publicly backing the Super League, he spoke with rebel clubs and seemed at least sympathetic to them despite the intended disruption of European soccer's domestic structure.

 The governing bodies of European and South American soccer have stopped much of Infantino’s intended empire-building.
 However, combining for only 65 of 211 votes means they cannot win the presidency alone.

-Members that are typically more dependent on FIFA money are satisfied with Infantino, who has built a solid power base in Africa where Zurich's influence has been clear.
+Members that are typically more dependent on FIFA money are satisfied with Infantino, who has built a solid power base in Africa.

 All six regions will also get more places, and more FIFA money, from the first 48-team men’s World Cup in 2026.
 It should be the high point of Infantino’s next term in a presidency that might not yet have reached halftime.